adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 	  color: blue;
 	}

-Now the colour will be blue as intended.
+## But sometimes we need to use IDs?

-## But sometimes an ID is required?
+Sometimes we must use an ID.
+For example:

-Sometimes an ID is mandatory.
-A form control is linked to a label by ID.
-Internal anchors are often bound using IDs.
-Both of these improve the User Experience.
-Use IDs for additional behaviour but not for styling.
+- A form control is linked to a label using the ID; and

-## Final thoughts on IDs
+- Internal anchors are often bound using IDs.

-Avoid IDs as hooks for styling but if you need them for other things use them.
-As and when you do use IDs, stick to the naming conventions you would use for classes as I explain later.
+Both of which improve the experience.
+So in short use IDs, but not as hooks for styling.